muneeza31q/Projects/Parkinsonmachinelearningmodel.README.md

 4/12/2022

-Primary aim: to build a machine-learning model that accurately predicts Parkinson's Disease (PD) based on extracted features from patient voice recordings using RStudio/R.
+Primary aim: To build a machine-learning model that accurately predicts Parkinson's Disease (PD) based on extracted features from patient voice recordings using RStudio/R.
 We aim to evaluate feature subset performance in accurately classifying PD patients as such, and to determine which of several different classification models has the highest accuracy for predicting PD.

 Methods: